google-research/kubric/challenges/movi/README.md

 #### MOVi-D and MOVi-E
-MOVi-D and E have the same information as MOVi-C, but for each instance there is an additional boolean:
+MOVi-D and E have the same information as MOVi-C, but for each instance there is an additional boolean under the `"instance"` key:
 - **"is_dynamic"**: `bool`
   Indicating whether (at the start of the scene) the object is sitting on the floor (`False`) or is being tossed (`True`).